Cytomegalovirus (CMV) Infection

 - Most healthy children and adults will recover from CMV infection without complications and do not require antiviral treatment.

-- Health-care professionals diagnose CMV infections by culturing the virus from the infected individual or detecting CMV's genomic material.
+- Health-care professionals diagnose CMV infections by culturing the virus from the infected individual or detecting antibodies CMV.

 - Immunosuppressed individuals can develop CMV pneumonia, hepatitis, encephalitis, retinitis, seizures, and other problems.